-Students are required to write an exam with an established Athabasca University-approved invigilator or at an AU-approved invigilation centre if they live within 100 km of that invigilator or invigilation centre.
+Students are required to write an exam with an established Athabasca University-approved invigilator if they live within 100 km of an already-approved invigilator.
 Students who live more than 100 km away from an examination centre may write their exams closer to home provided they arrange for an invigilator.

 An invigilator is a person authorized by AU to oversee the writing of an examination by an AU student.
 There may be an AU-approved invigilator in your area already.

 Use the link below to determine whether there is an AU-approved invigilator in your area.
 If not, email Examination Services Unit, Office of the Registrar, review the Exam Request Deadlines, and Invigilation guidelines (See below).

 AU has the right to refuse a requested invigilator and request that the student submit an alternative invigilator, or request that the student write the examination at an AU-approved invigilator.
 AU has the right to discontinue the use of an AU-approved invigilator at any time.

 If an AU-approved invigilator is not available in your area, you may propose an individual (on the Examination Online Request Form), who meets the guidelines below.
 The request time is longer than for an exam request with an existing invigilator.
 Please review Exam Request Deadlines.

 Before an invigilator may be approved, the University must be able to verify the accuracy of the information presented by the student and proposed invigilator.